 “But why would they act like that?”
-The girl looked down to see a single, watery blue eye gaze up at her, the half of her face smeared with drying blood and tears.
-“I-I don't get it... if they miss me so much... why were they talking about me like that?”
+The girl looked down, no signs of anxiety on her face.
+She slightly envied how calm she was.
+“I don't get it... if they miss me so much... why were they talking about me like that?”

 Amber simply shrugged.
 “They must have been so over-joyed, they couldn't think properly, maybe.”

 “And their eyes... their bodies...”
-She pulled back, staring directly at her face.
+She pulled back for direct eye-contact.
 “Amber... what happened to them?
 Do you know?”